Explore these pages about the museum collections

 Famous Objects and displays

 The Museum possesses the spectacles of various famous personalities including Dr Johnson, C. P. Snow and Ronnie Corbett, as well as a pair made for Johnny Depp (which he rejected).
-It owns the only known pair of Scarlett-type temple spectacles in the world (c.1730), a rare collection of spyglass fans and a distinguished set of porcelain eyebaths.
+It owns the world's only pair of Scarlett-type temple spectacles (c.1715-30) to be found in a publicly-accessible collection, a rare collection of spyglass fans and a distinguished set of porcelain eyebaths.
 The collection of oil paintings, all on some optical theme, has been catalogued in association with the College's near neighbour, The National Gallery.
 Our magnificent Print Room is hung from floor (nearly) to ceiling with fascinating portraits, caricatures and satires by the likes of Stradanus, Cruikshank and Gillray - all with an ophthalmic or optical theme...but can you always tell what?

 Tools of the trade